THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 In this day and age, the internet is filled with people getting the word out about their fabulous adventures!
 While we take inspiration from a lot of the obvious ones who are doing similar trips to us (like Delos and Roam), we find travel inspiration in a variety of places.
-Here’s some adventures we found that we think are amazing (and yes, most of them are sailing themed!).
+Here are some adventures we found that we think are amazing (and yes, most of them are sailing themed!).

 Yohela (2006-2008), Monkey Fist (2014 – 2017), and Zero (2015-2017) have all done the North Pacific Loop.
 Let’s say you start in San Francisco – you work your way down the west coast of the Americas to popular Pacific Crossing jump-off point Puerto Vallarta, Mexico or Ecuador.
 Sailing through the South Pacific, you leave the masses and sail from Tonga up to Tuvala, Marshall Island, Micronesia, and Guam before jumping up to Japan.
 From Japan, you can head towards Alaska and the remote Aleutians islands before heading back down the west coast.